shaileshp51/OUDgwas/README.md

 The PPIs network is constructed and all the relevant data and Cytoscape session is saved in folder `PPI-net`.

 # Enrichment query and results
-Function enrichment query and results are proved in the folder `enrichemnt-results`.
+Function enrichment query and results are provided in the folder `enrichemnt-results`.